amalgamaria/secretariat/docs/additional-resources/workshops.rst

 **Pre-course**: Note that the CHG-BSL HPCC Basics Workshop is currently treated as a pre-requisite for the Git & GitHub Workshop.
 Before the workshop, users will need to install and test the Git software client, create a GitHub account, and set up SSH keys for authentication.
 Instructors will provide instructions for these tasks to attendees.

 The Git & GitHub Workshop is divided into 2 parts, so participants must attend all 2 sessions!
-The Git & GitHub Workshop gives explanation of version control and motivates the many ways Git and GitHub are useful tools for bioinformaticians and users of bioinformatic tools and pipelines in general!
+The Git & GitHub Workshop gives explanation of version control and motivates the many ways Git and GitHub are useful tools for bioinformaticians and users of bioinformatic tools and pipelines in general.

 **Topics**: